IBM-Blockchain-Archive/marbles/tutorial_part1.md

-#Marbles Phase 1 - Demo
+#Marbles Part 1 - Demo

 ##BEFORE YOU RUN
 - The underlying network for this applicaiton is from the Linux Foundation's Hyperledger project.
 They have extensive [Fabric Documentation](https://github.com/openblockchain/obc-docs),
 - The expectations of this application are to test the JS SDK, guide its development and to aid a developer become familiar with our SDK + chaincode.
 - This is a `very simple` asset transfer demonstration.
 Two users can create and exchange marbles with each other.
-- There will be multiple phases.
-Phase 1 and 2 are complete  [2/15/2016]
+- There will be multiple parts.
+Part 1 and 2 are complete  [2/15/2016]
 - The chaincode is not in this repo, it can be found here: [https://github.com/ibm-blockchain/marbles-chaincode](hhttps://github.com/ibm-blockchain/marbles-chaincode)

 ***

-##Phase 1 Goals
+##Part 1 Goals
 - User can create a marble and store it in the chaincode state
 - User can read and display all marbles in the chaincode state
 - User can transfer marble to another user